Skip to Content

 “You can usually find foreclosed properties by searching real estate websites and checking with local banks.
 Some websites even have filters specifically for foreclosure listings,” explains Briana Sparrow, a mortgage banker with Atlantic Bay Mortgage Group in Richmond, Virginia.

-Can you purchase a foreclosure with a USDA loan?
+Can You Purchase a Foreclosure with a USDA Loan?

 Yes, you are allowed to buy a foreclosure property using USDA financing.
 But certain rules apply.
 You must: